 Email or call your initial SAS contact.

 Don’t remember who you met with?
 You can email us at email@example.com, call 407-823-2371, or visit our office.

 Need to Request Housing Accommodations?
 Start the process with Housing and Residence Life.

 The SAS team on the Orlando campus works closely with the UCF Connect Campuses SAS contacts.
 If you are taking a course at a UCF Connect Campus and want to set up a Welcome Meeting, you can contact our Orlando office to schedule.
 During the meeting, a SAS representative from the Orlando campus will join you and a UCF Connect Campus representative on your campus via Skype to discuss the barriers you are experiencing.
 To see our listing of Connect Campus representatives, please view the Connect Campus Contact List.

-- No Personalized Transporation Service: Please note that personal transportation and travel about campus is the responsibility of each individual.
-SAS and UCF do not have any personalized, door-to-door transportation services for students with lower mobility injuries.
+- No Personalized Transportation Service as an Accommodation: Please note that personal transportation and travel to and around campus are the responsibility of each individual, regardless of personal situation.
+SAS and UCF do not have any personalized, door-to-door transportation services for students with chronic or temporary disabilities.
 All students need to utilize the resources available on campus, such as the UCF shuttle and strategic parking.